cai-mj/cai-mj.github.io/_pages/about.md

 ## News
+* (January 23, 2025) One paper entitled "Pre-Training for 3D Hand Pose Estimation with Contrastive Learning on Large-Scale Hand Images in the Wild" has been accepted to ICLR 2025!.
 * (December 21, 2024) Our work on egocentric speaker diarization has been accepted to ICASSP 2025!
 * (June 21, 2024) One paper entitled "MaDroid: A Maliciousness-aware Multifeatured Dataset for Detecting Android Malware" has been accepted to Computers & Security.
 * (June 3, 2024) Our work on domain adaptive object detection in driving scenes has been accepted to [IEEE Transactions on Intelligent Transportation Systems](https://ieeexplore.ieee.org/document/10570076){:target="_blank"}!